JarvisRu/Web-Crawler/README.md

 # Web-Crawler
 Using python3 and packages
 1. requests       : Get the source code of target web
-2. BeautifulSoup : Analysis and filter data
+2. BeautifulSoup4 : Analysis and filter data

 <hr>
 Following is my test file: